UW-INFO442-SP24/ecolo-me/README.md

 How might we encourage college students to adopt sustainable consumption and production patterns through simplified, manageable, and educational challenges?

 ## Features List
--Quiz page on general environmental and sustainability knowledge -Dataset of challenges related to environmental goals (action items) -Ability to deny or accept a challenge
+- Quiz page on general environmental and sustainability knowledge
+- Dataset of challenges related to environmental goals (action items)
+- Ability to deny or accept a challenge

 ## Technologies used
 - React (JSX syntax)